-An assurance engagement to report on the design and implementation of controls involves performing procedures to obtain evidence about the suitability of the design of controls to achieve the overall control objectives and the implementation of those controls.
-The procedures selected depend on my judgement, including the assessment of the risks that controls are not suitably designed or implemented as designed.
+An assurance engagement involves performing procedures to obtain evidence about the suitability of the controls design to achieve the overall control objectives and the implementation of those controls.
+The procedures selected depend on my judgement, including an assessment of the risks that controls are not suitably designed or implemented as designed.
 My procedures included testing the implementation of those controls that I consider necessary to achieve the overall control objectives.